 11. Cuba

 Relatively new to the Caribbean diving scene, Cuba serves up remote locales full of fascinating wildlife.
 However, one place in particular is taking the scuba world by storm.
-I believe the Jardines de la Reina is the best place to head for shark encounters in the Caribbean islands.
+We believe Jardines de la Reina is the best place to dive with sharks in the Caribbean islands.

 Jardines de la Reina